 As I sat down to write this post I realized I had nothing to say about the elements in the collection other than my interaction with them.
 I did some research online and discovered that there are many collectors of plumb bobs, a few sites dedicated to them, and some very interesting documents.
 During my research, I stumbled on a site, International Plumb Bob Collectors with a wealth of information.
 I dug in and tried to learn a little more about the lowly, utilitarian or the gorgeous collectible plumb bobs.
 After reading many pages, a collection of writings in a PDF publication Plumb Line Continuum, and looking at many photographs I decided to write to the site owner Wolfgang Ruecker.
 In the meantime, I have learned of the editor who continued publishing the Plumb Line Continuum, Nelson Denny and later on, I read about his passing in 2012.
-A 10-minute photo opportunity made me learn about an obscure hobby and some of its adherents in very unexpected ways.
+A ten-minute photo opportunity made me learn about an obscure hobby and some of its adherents in very unexpected ways.
 Live and learn!

 This morning I got a reply from Wolfgang who knew Doğan as a fellow collector and told me in his message that they had the first meeting and exhibit of the association in Istanbul.
 Small world!
 When I sat down to write this post, I wanted to include some information about the plumb bobs, but I am going to leave that to the experts.
-I will simply share my photographs and several links and documents that I will share with the permission of Wolfgang Ruecker.
+I will simply share my photographs and several links and documents with the permission of Wolfgang Ruecker.
 I want to leave with one final thought about plumb bobs:

 All plumb bobs on earth point to the same spot!